Skip to main content

 Embracing Your Own Learning Path

 While we've provided a structured learning path below, remember that your learning journey is uniquely yours.
-There's no one "correct" way to learn cloud security:
+The best approach is to dive in, start building, and follow your curiosity while solving real problems.

 Prerequisites